 Side note: I still get a little uneasy at times If I can’t see the bottom of wherever I’m swimming…

 In my opinion, the fourth and fifth feature-length films from Quentin Tarantino are his best because they blend his unique direction and style with so many other things I love that wouldn’t mix well without the right talent both behind the camera and in front of it.
-The Kill Bill movies tell a powerful revenge story brimming with homages to westerns, grind-house pictures, martial arts flicks, anime, and are full of wild, colorful characters, most of whom are trying to kill Uma Thurman’s dangerously determined bride that you can root for almost every step of the way.
+The Kill Bill movies tell an engrossing revenge story that’s filled to the brim with homages to westerns, grind-house pictures, martial arts flicks, anime, and are full of wild, colorful characters, most of whom are trying to kill Uma Thurman’s dangerously determined bride that you can root for almost every step of the way.

 Léon: The Professional